tianysun/tianysun.github.io/honorawards.md

 * Vice President of the Central Uni. of Finance and Econ.
 Students Union from Fall 2016 to Spring 2018

-* Volunteer English teacher at Beijing’s No.2 primary school and Galle, Sri Lanka. from Fall 2015 to Winter 2018

 * Communications Coordinator of Beijing Daxing district No. 1 middle school from Fall 2014 to Spring 2016